 Potential impact of risk Management policy

 1. Price Risk

-values of these investments.
-Equity price risk is related to the change in market reference price of the investments in "In order to manage its price risk arising from investments in equity instruments, the Company maintains its portfolio in accordance with the framework set by the Risk Management policies.
-Any new investment or divestment must be approved by the Board of Directors, Chief Financial Officer and Risk Management Committee."
-"As an estimation of the approximate impact of price risk, with respect to investments in equity instruments, the Company has calculated the impact as follows:For equity instruments, a 5% increase in prices would have led to approximately an additional ₹ 0.02 lakhs gain in profit and loss account (2020-21 ₹ 3.13 lakhs).
+"The Company is mainly exposed to the price risk due to its investments in equity instruments.
+The price risk arises due to uncertainties about the future market values of these investments.Equity price risk is related to the change in market reference price of the investments in equity securities.In general, these securities are not held for trading purposes.
+These investments are subject to changes in the market price of securities.The fair value of quoted equity, mutual fund and bond instruments classified as fair value through Profit and Loss account as at March 31, 2021: ₹ 62.56 lakhs)." accordance with the framework set by the Risk Management policies.
+Any new investment or divestment must be "As an estimation of the approximate impact of price risk, with respect to investments in equity instruments, the Company has calculated the impact as follows:For equity instruments, a 5% increase in prices would have led to approximately an additional ₹ 0.02 lakhs gain in profit and loss account (2020-21 ₹ 3.13 lakhs).
 A 5% decrease in prices would have led to an equal but opposite effect."

 2. Interest rate risk

 "Financial Liabilities: The Company is mainly exposed to interest rate risk due to its variable interest rate borrowings.
 The interest rate risk arises due to uncertainties about the future market interest rate of these borrowings.
-As at March 31, 2022, the exposure to interest rate risk due to variable interest rate borrowings amounted to ₹ 5,682.55 lakhs (March 31, 2021: ₹ 29,116.72 lakhs)" "Financial Liabilities: In order to manage its interest rate risk arising from variable interest rate borrowings, the Company uses Interest rate swaps to hedge its exposure to future market interest rates whenever appropriate.
-The hedging activity is undertaken in accordance with the framework set by the Risk Management Committee and supported by the Treasury department."
-"Financial Liabilities:As an estimation of the approximate impact of the interest rate risk, with respect to financial instruments, the Company has calculated the impact of a 50 bps change in interest rates.
-A 50 bps decrease in interest rates would have led to approximately an additional ₹28.41 lakhs (2020-21: ₹145.38 lakhs) gain in profit and loss account.
+As at March 31, 2022, the exposure to interest rate risk due to variable interest rate borrowings amounted to ₹ 5,682.55 lakhs (March 31, 2021: ₹ 29,116.72 lakhs)" interest rate borrowings, the Company uses Interest rate swaps to hedge its exposure to future market interest rates whenever appropriate.The hedging activity is undertaken in accordance with "Financial Liabilities:As an estimation of the approximate impact of the interest rate risk, with respect to financial instruments, the Company has calculated the impact of a 50 bps change in interest rates.
+A 50 bps decrease in interest rates would have led to approximately an additional ₹ 28.41 lakhs (2020-21: ₹ 145.38 lakhs) gain in profit and loss account.
 A 50 bps increase in interest rates would have led to an equal but opposite effect."

 Potential impact of risk Management policy

 3. Foreign Exchange risk

 operations and is exposed to foreign exchange risk arising from foreign currency transactions.
-Foreign exchange risk arises from future commercial transactions and recognised Financial assets and liabilities denominated in a currency that is not the Company's impact of the foreign exchange rate risk, with respect to Financial Statements, the Company has calculated the impact of a 2% increase in the spot price as on the reporting date would have led to an increase in additional ₹742.31 lakhs (2020-21: ₹311.61 lakhs)as loss in Profit
+Foreign exchange risk arises from future commercial transactions and recognised Financial assets and liabilities denominated in a currency that is not the Company's export, import, loans and other transactions other than Company's functional currency.
+The Company hedges its foreign exchange risk using foreign exchange forward contracts and currency options after considering the natural hedge.
+The same is within the guidelines laid down by Company's risk Management policy.
+As an estimation of the approximate impact of the foreign exchange rate risk, with respect to Financial Statements, the Company has calculated the impact of a 2% increase in the spot price as on the reporting date would have led to an increase in additional ₹742.31 lakhs (2020-21: ₹311.61 lakhs)as loss in Profit and Loss account.
+A 2% decrease would have led to an increase an equal but opposite effect